-This savory cookie recipe is crunchy and delicious.
+These savory cookies are so crunchy and delicious.
 You’ll get so many compliments when your guests taste these cookies.

 I love patisserie style basic savory cookies a lot.
 They are crunchy and so yummy.
 Whenever I make these savory cookies, they are always a hit.
 It is always said to be identical with the best patisserie savory cookies.

-If you follow the steps below, you will have the perfect crunchy basic savory cookies.
+If you follow the steps below, you can easily make your perfect crunchy basic savory cookies.

 - The very important point is working gently with the dough.
 You shouldn’t activate the gluten-the flour protein.
 When gluten is activated, the finished cookies won’t be crunchy.
 (We especially want gluten development in bread making.)
 So be gentle.

 - Using cold butter is important.
 In my Savory Curry Cookies, I use cold butter but I take the butter from the fridge 10 minutes before working to make the rubbing easy.
 This is not the case in these cookies.
 You should take the butter from the fridge when you need it.

 - Make sure to get as many circles as you can get when you roll out the dough.
 After you roll out the same dough with the leftovers, you will be activating the gluten.
 So, try to get as many cookies as you can get with 2 rollings.
 Other cookies won’t be as crunchy as the first ones.